cosmic-utils/.github/profile/README.md

 Core applications include:

-- Calculator for COSMIC™ :  A simple calculator for the COSMIC™ desktop.
+- Calculator:  A simple calculator for the COSMIC™ desktop.
-- Tasks for COSMIC™ :  A simple task management application for the COSMIC™ desktop.
+- Tasks:  A simple task management application for the COSMIC™ desktop.
-- Stellarshot :  A simple backup application using Rustic for the COSMIC™ desktop.
+- Stellarshot:  A simple backup application using Rustic for the COSMIC™ desktop.
+- Weather:  Weather app written in Rust and libcosmic.
+- Examime: A system information viewer for the COSMIC™ desktop.

 Extra applications include:

-- COSMIC Ext Weather :  Weather app written in Rust and libcosmic.
-- Examime : A system information viewer for the COSMIC™ desktop.
-- Tweaks for COSMIC™ : A tweaking tool for the COSMIC™ desktop.
+- Tweaks for COSMIC™: A tweaking tool for the COSMIC™ desktop.
-- WebApps :  Web applications at your fingertips.
+- WebApps:  Web applications at your fingertips.

 <!--